sobhanbera/sobhanbera/README.md

 ### Current Status:

 - 💻  Full-Stack Professional Software Developer.
 - ✨  UI/UX Designer.
 - 🎵  Listening to music every time and singing along with it.
 - 📘  Continuing to learn Android Development.
+- 🧑‍💻  Also working on my new portfolio website - v2.
 - 🧠  Always learning some new stuff.
 And regularly building software.
 - ❤️  Also working professionally as a full-stack web/android developer.
 - 🎓  2nd year B.Tech student of Computer Science and Engineering.
 - 🏫  Always ready to bunk boring classes and do programming.
+- 🌐  Currently open to work on projects.

-### Languages, Techs & Tools:
+### Tech & Tools:

 <p align="left">
     <a href="https://git-scm.com/doc">